-You have modify the color in DarkBlue and enlarge the width from one to three.
+You have modified the color in DarkBlue and enlarge the width from one to three.

 Say you want to flatten your MetaTrader Indicator.
 Now what?
-To smooth an Average True Range in MQL, you can create a moving average of the ATR array.
+To smooth and Average True Range for MetaTrader in MQL, you can create a moving average of the ATR array.
 For best results, use a 5-periods moving average.